hxwang/Seminar/GMU-2015-Fall/file/vision_for_robot_applications.md

 - cloud-based services for sharing of knowledge
 - systems that collaborate with people
 - the next generation of robotics will be driven by software rather than tradtional hardware

+### Questions
+- Q: How to recognize objects
+  - A: preference location + gausian distribution